mountetna/monoetna/client/README.md

   Second start up webpack to take the processed files and pack them up for 'deployment'.
 Of course in development we are not 'deploying' but I like to debug as if I was about to.
 This keeps everything consistant.

-  `$ webpack --watch ./client/js/metis-uploader.js ./client/js/main.bundle.js`
+  `$ webpack --watch ./client/js/metis-uploader.js ./client/js/metis-main.bundle.js`

+  If the `webpack.config.js` file is present in the parent folder you can jhust run:

+  `$ webpack --watch`

 ## NPM scripted tasks.